Muscles May Preserve A Shortcut To Restore Lost Strength

 Physiologists had thought that a single nucleus supported a certain volume of cell.
 As a muscle cell grew, it needed more nuclei to support that extra volume.
 But as a muscle shrinks from lack of use, it gets rid of those unnecessary extra nuclei.

 "The idea was you exercise a muscle and it changes," says Gundersen.
 "Stop exercising and it goes back to how it was."
-Better to raze unneeded factories that expend energy to keep running.
+Better to raze unneeded factories than expend energy to keep them running.

 This view found support in studies that found nuclei were scrapped as muscles atrophied.
 But Gundersen and Schwartz say those experiments overlooked what was really happening.

 Take a cross section of muscle tissue and you'll find a sort of marbled mishmash of muscle cells surrounded by numerous other cell types, such as satellite cells and fibroblasts.
-"It can be very difficult to distinguish between muscle nuclei from other nuclei" says Gundersen.
+"It can be very difficult to distinguish between muscle nuclei from other nuclei," says Gundersen.

 Researchers could have been measuring the death of cells that support muscle and incorrectly inferred that muscle cells lose their nuclei, according to Gundersen and Schwartz.